gatblau/onix/tf_provider/docs/index.md

 ### Basic Authentication Example (configuration in environment variables)

-As a good practice, it is recommended that any credentials are not sepcified in the terraform file, but instead, they are provided via environment variables.
+As a good practice, it is recommended that any credentials are not specified in the terraform file, but instead, they are provided via environment variables.

 For example: